vapoursynth/vapoursynth/doc/installation.rst

 **************************

 These are the requirements:
+   - With make:
-   * Autoconf, Automake, and Libtool, probably recent versions
+      * Autoconf, Automake
+      * Libtool

+   - With meson-ninja:
+      * Meson 0.60.0 or later
+      * ninja-buld

    * pkg-config